micakinacademy/students/readme.md

 ### Micakin Academy Alumni

-Check the profile of the ex-students of micakin academy
+This is the profiles of our students in micakin Academy